parallaxsecond/parsec-book/src/parsec_client/api_overview.md

 difference is in the conventions used to name and reference cryptographic keys.

 In the PSA Crypto API, every key has a 32-bit numerical identifier.
-This identifier is set by the caller when the key is created.
-Client code then uses this 32-bit identifier to **open** the key.
-A key must be opened before it can be used in any cryptographic operations.
-An open key is referenced using a **handle** (which is distinct from the identifier).
-The handle is the only way that the client code can involve the key in cryptographic functions.
-Once the client has finished using the key, it **closes** the handle.
+This identifier is set by the caller when the persistent key is created.
+Client code then uses this 32-bit identifier to refer to the key for use in any cryptographic operation.

-This API differs in two ways.
-Firstly, the key names are not 32-bit numerical values: they are **strings**.
-Secondly, there is no notion of key handles.
-Keys are always referenced by name.
-There is no operation to open or close a key.
+This API is different: the key names are not 32-bit numerical values, they are **UTF-8 strings**.
 Cryptographic operations are all specified in terms of the key name string.
-However, while the notion of a key handle is absent, it is important to understand that the opacity of keys - one of the critical design characteristics of the PSA Crypto API - is preserved here.
+It is important to understand that the opacity of keys - one of the critical design characteristics of the PSA Crypto API - is preserved here.
 Key names are used to reference keys for cryptographic operations, but the actual key material is *never* exposed to the caller of the API unless an explicit operation is invoked to export the key (and the key's usage policy permits for such an export to occur).

 The use of string names offers greater flexibility in how names can be chosen and structured.
 It allows for names to be readable and meaningful.
 It also allows for names to follow a structured